 Meteorology students use a state-of-the-art Meteorology Lab and computer-equipped classrooms to understand and forecast complex atmospheric phenomena ranging from severe thunderstorms and tornadoes, to cyclones, jet streams and global climate.
 Emphasis is placed on helping students apply theory to operational weather forecasting and decision making in weather-sensitive industries.

-The high-tech Academic Complex houses the Applied Aviation Sciences Department and Weather Center.
+The high-tech Academic Complex houses the Applied Aviation Sciences Department and Meteorology Lab.
 Weather servers in the new facility continuously acquire a variety of real-time weather data and forecasts from across a wide-area network of universities and make the information available for education, research, and general interest.
 A rooftop array of weather instrumentation, including a radiosonde system and an aircraft weather radar, is used to monitor local weather phenomena.

 Real-time digital meteorological displays and printed weather maps are available for forecasting and weather briefing in the Meteorology Lab on the ground floor of the new building.
 Adjacent to the Meteorology Lab, specially designed computer classrooms and labs provide a cutting-edge environment for learning the theory and application of meteorology.